 Newspapers may be extremely helpful when researching Thai legal topics.
 Westlaw and LexisNexis both have good coverage of U.S., international, and foreign newspapers.
 See also the subscription Access World News and Factiva databases for full-text access to newspapers.
 Note that there is an Asian edition of the Wall Street Journal (Wall Street Journal Asia), which is published in Hong Kong Monday through Friday.
 The text of the aforementioned is available in LexisNexis.

 A number of English-language newspapers are published in Cambodia and are available in electronic format: The Cambodia Daily, which dates back to1993, is one of Cambodia's several English-language newspapers.
 Other English-language media include the Phnom Penh Post and the Cambodian Times.

-Most of the law-related databases listed below are available through the Law Library's website via the "Subscription Databases" link.
-Note that the Bloomberg BNA subscription databases are available to the LUC community only.
+Most of the law-related databases listed below are available through the Law Library's website via the "Databases A-Z" link.

 Bloomberg Law is a full-service legal research service that provides access to U.S. federal and state primary law, Bloomberg BNA commentary and analysis, news, company information, dockets, and more.
 Current Law School students and faculty are assigned individual passwords which permit full access to the site's content year-round (including during the summer months) and for six months after graduation, with no academic use restrictions.

 This title has been a staple in the area of foreign legal research for more than a decade.
 Included are brief overviews of the legal systems of over 170 jurisdctions, as well as lists of each jurisdiction's codes, court reports, and other significant legal literature.